Finding a Top Financial Advisor Firm in Huntsville, Alabama

 Longview Financial Advisors, Inc.

 Longview Financial Advisors, Inc., the second firm on our list of the top Huntsville firms, is dedicated to providing financial planning services.
-The firm has far less assets under management (AUM) than Keel Point, with just $159.89 million under its management.
-It also has the smallest advisory team of any firm on this list, with only two advisors on staff.
+The firm has far less assets under management (AUM) than Keel Point, with just a little more than $158 million under its management.
+It also has the smallest advisory team of any firm on this list, with only two investment advisors on staff.

 However, Longview Financial Advisors’ staff boasts an impressive array of certifications, an important thing to consider when choosing a financial advisor.
 At the firm there are six certified financial planners (CFPs), two chartered life underwriters (CLUs), one chartered financial consultant (ChFC) and one certified private wealth advisor (CPWA).

 The firm says its clients are primarily business owners, professionals and retirees.
-It also serves corporate pension and profit-sharing plans, trusts, estates, charitable institutions, foundations and endowments.
+It also serves corporate pension and profit-sharing plans, charitable institutions, foundations and endowments.

 Longview Financial Advisors, Inc. Background